Healthy and Fun Snack without Added Sugar

-I like to use fruit that is getting a little too ripe so that it won’t go to waste; cut off any soft spots or bruises and stick it in your blender.
-I found that adding a ripe banana added extra sweetness—much better for all than adding sugar.
-No additional liquid is required and any blender will work, because fruit is all about 95% water, so blends up easily.
+I like to use fruit that is getting a little too ripe so that it won’t go to waste.
+Cut off any soft spots or bruises and stick it in your blender.
+I find that adding a ripe banana adds extra sweetness—much better for all than adding sugar.
+No additional liquid is required and any blender will work; fruit is all about 95% water, so blends easily.

 These give your children the fiber and nutrients of whole fruit, and they won’t miss the sugar!
 Yumm!